Name of Mexico

-Several hypotheses seek to explain the etymology of Mexico which dates, at least, back to 14th century Mesoamerica.
-Among these are expressions in the Nahuatl language like "Place in the middle of the century plant" (Mexitli) and "Place in the Navel of the Moon" (Mēxihco), although there is still no consensus among experts.
+Several hypotheses seek to explain the etymology of the name "Mexico" (México in modern Spanish) which dates, at least, back to 14th century Mesoamerica.
+Among these are expressions in the Nahuatl language such as (in translation), Mexitli ("place in the middle of the century plant") and Mēxihco ("place in the navel of the moon"), along with the currently used shortened form in Spanish, "el ombligo de la luna" ("belly button of the moon"), used in both 21st century speech and literature.
+Presently, there is still no consensus among experts.

+There is another version, spread by writer Arturo Ortega Morán, in the sense that the deceased Nahuatl speaker Juan Luna Cárdenas pointed out that the word México comes from the nahuatl word Metzico, and the meaning of the latter is: "The place of the Metzikah, the followers of Metzitli, those who entrusted themselves to the moon."

-As far back as 1590, the Theatrum Orbis Terrarum showed that the northern part of the New World was known as "America Mexicana" (Mexican America), as Mexico City was the seat for the New Spain viceroyalty.
-New Spain was not the old name for Mexico, but was in actuality the name of all Spanish colonial possessions in North America, the Caribbean, and The Philippines; since New Spain was not actually a state or a contiguous piece of land, in modern times, "Mexico" would have been a jurisdiction under the command of the authorities in modern Mexico City.
+As far back as 1590, the "Orbis Terrarum Typus De Integro Multis in Locis Emendatus" of Petrus Planicus showed that the northern part of the New World was known as "America Mexicana" (Mexican America), as Mexico City was the seat for the New Spain viceroyalty.
+"New Spain" was not the old name for Mexico, but was in actuality the name of all Spanish colonial possessions in North America, the Caribbean, and The Philippines; since New Spain was not actually a state or a contiguous piece of land, in modern times, "Mexico" would have been a jurisdiction under the command of the authorities in modern Mexico City.
 Under the Spaniards, Mexico was both the name of the capital and its sphere of influence, most of which exists as Greater Mexico City and the State of Mexico.
 Some parts of Puebla, Morelos and Hidalgo were also part of Spanish-era Mexico.